WatchOutNewsAgency/wona.github.com/_posts/2022-5-6-in-coversation-with-heera-lal.md

 WO: What was your contribution in the Model Gaon project?

-Mr Heera Lal: I was the collector in the village of Bandha for 1.5 years.
-Through the initiatives along with active participation of the public, Bandha showed a massive improvement of 18.5% in crop production.
+Mr Heera Lal: I was the collector of Banda for 1.5 years.
+Through the initiatives along with active participation of the public, Banda showed a massive improvement of 18.5% in crop production.
 The situation of malnutrition also improved.
 Also, there was a 10.5% increase in the voter turnout in the Lok Sabha election of 2019, which was one of the highest in Uttar Pradesh.
 The level of groundwater rose by 1.34 cm.
-This facilitated the creation of Bandha as a model gaon.
+This facilitated the creation of Banda as a model gaon.
 We aim to extend this project to various villages, and spread these benefits around the country.

 WO: What is the main idea and philosophy behind the Model Gaon Project?